beautiful-taxonomy-filters/beautiful-taxonomy-filters/README.txt

 == Changelog ==

+= 1.2.5 =
+* IMPROVEMENT: Added filter for the term names in the dropdowns.
+Add your own indentation indicators or just mess about with the term names.
+Go bananas!
+* IMPROVEMENT: Since security is fashionable we've added Nonce security to the form.
+Try to hack us now!

+= 1.2.4 =
+* Tested on WordPress 4.2
+* IMPROVEMENT: Added Simplified Chinese translation.
+Thanks to [Amos Lee](http://www.wpzhiku.com/).
+* IMPROVEMENT: Added the ability to sort the taxonomies by filter.
+No need to re-register them in the "right" order.
+Thanks to [mranner](https://wordpress.org/support/profile/mranner).
+* IMPROVEMENT: Updated the Select2 library (RC2).
+Fixes usability on devices amongst other things.
+* IMPROVEMENT: Added a setting to select2 which only applies the search-field in the dropdown if there's more than 8 results.
+This can be modified with a new filter which you can read about under [Other notes](https://wordpress.org/plugins/beautiful-taxonomy-filters/other_notes/).
+* IMPROVEMENT: Added localization for all select2 parameters and created new filters for modifying those.

+A new resource for information about how to use BTF and it's filters will soon emerge from the mist…

 = 1.2.3 =
 * IMPROVEMENT: Added some basic media query styling to the style themes to avoid extremely small dropdowns on those modern electric things people carry around (smartphones).